jrehor/kcc/README.md

  cmp
 0 1 0 0

- pos:=cmp          /= is 'group': 2 vectors, indices of 0s and 1s in cmp
+ idx:=cmp          /= is 'group': 2 vectors, indices of 0s and 1s in cmp
- pos
+ idx
 0|0 3
 1|1 2

- pts:x@pos         /dyadic @ is 'index': values of x at indices from pos pts
+ pts:x@idx         /dyadic @ is 'index': values of x at indices from pos pts
 0|4 2
 1|0 1

+pts:x@=x>rand x    /ok, 'split x in two parts below and above some item'

- x:f'pts           /adverb 'each': apply f to each pts and return resuts
+x:f'pts            /adverb 'each': apply f to each part, recurse further

 ,/x                /,/ is 'raze': unwind aka flatten a vector of vectors
                    /but equally valid way to express ,/ is 'enlist over'